-One thing’s for sure about Mammoth Lakes in the summer.
-There are seemingly unending things to do here.
+One thing’s for sure about Mammoth Lakes in the summer; there is an endless amount of things to do here.
 No matter your interests or ability level, our little Eastern Sierra mountain town has something for everyone.
 From sightseeing and adventuring to fishing and biking, here are 33 activities that will make this summer the best one yet.
 Be sure to check with the Mammoth Lakes Welcome Center to see when certain areas, such as the Mammoth Lakes Basin, Reds Meadow and the Mammoth Mountain Bike Park, open for the summer, as the date changes each year based on snowfall.

 1. Hike in the Mammoth Lakes Basin

 With countless trails, Mammoth Lakes is a top hiking destination.
 The region offers hikes for adventurers of all abilities, and the Mammoth Lakes Basin has quite a few trailheads.
 Hike the short but strenuous Crystal Lake Trail

 to see the alpine lake, or hike the Mammoth Rock Trail

 has more than 80-miles of singletrack for downhill and cross country mountain biking.
 Beginners will love the meandering Downtown Mountain Bike Trail

 , while more advanced riders will enjoy the fast descent from the summit on Off the Top bike park trail.

 3. Go Road Biking

 For great aerobic exercise and stunning scenery, explore the roads of the Eastern Sierra on your road bike.
 Benton Crossing Road (known locally as Green Church Road) is a popular spot for road biking year-round, but in the summer months, the ride to June Lake Loop is a favorite as well as the ride to Reds Meadow.